XSLiuLab/XSLiuLab.github.io/content/research.md

 1. Using cell biochemistry and genetic engineered mouse models to study the function of novel cancer related genes, including C7orf24/GGCT and others.

 1. Systematic study to identify biomarkers for cancer immunotherapy.
-See recent publication from our lab: Wang S, Jia M, He Z, Liu XS.
-APOBEC3B and APOBEC mutational signature as potential predictive markers for immunotherapy response in non-small cell lung cancer.
-Oncogene.
-2018.
+See recent publication from our lab: [**Wang S, Jia M, He Z, Liu XS.
+APOBEC3B and APOBEC mutational signature as potential predictive markers for immunotherapy response in non-small cell lung cancer. *Oncogene*.
+2018**](/publication/publication1/).

 1. Cancer genomic study to identify novel features and novel driving alterations for cancer evolution, with a specific focus on the function of non-coding DNA elements.